ironbar/aimo/docs/modeling/Iteration_05_vllm.md

 ## TODO

 - [x] Refactor current code to make room for VLLM
-- [ ] What would be the max seq len available at Kaggle?
+- [x] What would be the max seq len available at Kaggle?
+It seems to be capable of handling 1536 [evaluation](https://www.kaggle.com/code/ironbar/vllm-with-code-interpreter?scriptVersionId=183030249)
+  I haven't seen any problem when increasing the max output tokens from 640 to 896.
+Neither when adding few-shot prompting (with 1 example).